-Internal Revenue Service announced an increase in the optional standard mileage rate for the final 6 months of 2022.
+Internal Revenue Service announced an increase in the optional standard mileage rate beginning January 1, 2023.
 Taxpayers may use the optional standard mileage rates to calculate the deductible costs of operating an automobile for business and certain other purposes.

-For the final 6 months of 2022, the standard mileage rate for business travel will be 62.5 cents per mile, up 4 cents from the rate effective at the start of the year.
-The new rate for deductible medical or moving expenses (available for active-duty members of the military) will be 22 cents for the remainder of 2022, up 4 cents from the rate effective at the start of 2022.
+The standard mileage rate for business travel will be 65.5 cents per mile, up 3 cents from the rate effective at mid year 2022.
+The new rate for deductible medical or moving expenses (available for active-duty members of the military) will remain at 22 cents for 2023.

 The 14 cents per mile rate for charitable organizations remains unchanged as it is set by statute.